Bachelor of Arts in Political Science

 Cedarville's Model United Nations team won three of the four top delegate awards in the Dayton Model U.N.
 Competition.

 We’re proud of our successful graduates!
-96% of 2016 graduates from the Department of History and Government were employed or in graduate school within six months of graduation.
+97.5% of 2017 Cedarville graduates were employed or in graduate school within six months of graduation.
 Check out Cedarville’s other placement rates.

 Political Science Program Curriculum